ramirezphilip/Ramirez_Philip_cs102_section_c_fall_2021_HOMEWORKS/HW1/3/README.md

-# README.md for hw-1 / problem-1
+# README.md for hw-1-3

+mean, median and mode